caemar/mas-install-letsencrypt/README.md

 oc apply -k mas-install-letsencrypt/mas-manage -n $namespace
 ```

-Note: The Job and CronJob also delete exiting Routes in the mas-_instance_-manage Namespace.
+Note: The Job and CronJob also delete existing Routes in the mas-_instance_-manage Namespace.

 ## Uninstall Ingress and restore operators